up-arrow

 Car

-Dublin is connected to the M50.
-Dún Laoghaire is located approximately 7 kilometres south of the motorway.
+The M50 motorway bypasses the city of Dublin from north to south .
+Dún Laoghaire is located approximately 7 kilometers south of the motorway.
 Exit 15 (Leopardstown/Carrickmines) or Exit 16 (Loughlinstown/Cherrywood) will lead to the N11, from which Dún Laoghaire is well signed and should take approximately 10-15 minutes to arrive.From the City Centre take the N11 via Stillorgan or via Blackrock on the R118 to head for Dún Laoghaire.
 Both routes are well sign posted.

 plan your route